What Is It?

 - Learn the biggest reporting faux pas, such as mixing the wrong dimensions and metrics (which Google Analytics will sometimes let you do without warning!)

-I will be teaching you how to pull just the data you need right into Excel with a free add-in.
+In this course I teach you how to pull just the data you need right into Excel with plugins, starting with a free one.
 I will also warn you of the pitfalls with this data and how to circumnavigate them.
 I will also give you the exact Excel formulas you will need to clean up some of the data that comes through mangled and unusable.

-By the end of the day you will have pulled a number of reports from your own Google Analytics profile.
-But more importantly, you will have the ability to reverse engineer all of your favorite reports in Google Analytics so that you can apply everything you learn in the course to your own reporting dashboards.
+By the end of this section you will have the ability to reverse engineer all of your favorite reports in Google Analytics so that you can apply everything you learn in the course to your own reporting dashboards.

-We will take a series of API exports and develop them into rich visualizations in Excel.
-By the end of the day you will learn how to:
+You will learn some seriously badass visualization techniques in Excel in this section.
+With the practice file you’ll be provided with, We will take a series of API exports and develop them into rich visualizations in Excel.
+By the end of the day here are a few of the skills you will learn how to do:

 - Tightly organize the data in your dashboard